SiratC/Cybersecurity-Projects/Symmetric-Asymmetric-Crypto-Lab/README.md

-# Lab 1: Symmetric and Asymmetric Cryptography
+# Symmetric and Asymmetric Cryptography

 ## Overview
 This lab focuses on implementing and analyzing cryptographic operations using both symmetric (AES) and asymmetric (RSA) methods.
 The tasks were completed using OpenSSL and Python, demonstrating key generation, encryption/decryption, digital signatures, and performance evaluation.